An Introduction to Non-Classical Logic

-An Introduction to Non-Classical Logic is a 2001 mathematics textbook by philosopher and logician Graham Priest, published by Cambridge University Press.
+An Introduction to Non-Classical Logic is a 2001 philosophy textbook by philosopher and logician Graham Priest, published by Cambridge University Press.
 The book provides a systematic introduction to non-classical propositional logics, which are logical systems that differ from standard classical propositional logic.
 It covers a wide range of topics including modal logic, intuitionistic logic, many-valued logic, relevant logic, and fuzzy logic.

 Editions

 The book has been published in two editions by Cambridge University Press.
 The first edition, published in 2001, was titled simply An Introduction to Non-Classical Logic.
 In 2008, Priest published a substantially expanded and revised second edition under the title An Introduction to Non-Classical Logic: From If to Is.
 The second edition more than doubled the length of the original text, expanding from 242 to 613 pages.
 This expansion reflected both revisions to existing content, such as the chapter on fuzzy logic which had been critiqued in reviews of the first edition, as well as the addition of new material not covered in the first edition.